 Create a "Microsoft Account".
 Set up the account in Outlook using the steps in the next section.
 You need to use auto account setup to set up accounts now that Outlook.com is hosted on Office 365 Exchange server and will need to use an Outlook.com address to sign in.

 You'll have two accounts in Outlook: your ISP or "real" email and the Outlook.com account.

-Outlook 2003 and 2007 will use the default email account for New messages; Outlook 2010 and 2013 will use the account associated with the folders you are looking in.
-This means if you are viewing the calendar in outlook.com and start a new message, Outlook will use the Outlook.com account to send the message.
-However, you can edit the registry to mimic the Outlook 2007 and older behavior so you always use default email account as set in File, Account Settings.
+Outlook 2003 and 2007 will use the default email account for New messages; Outlook 2010, 2013, and 2016 will use the account associated with the folders you are looking in.
+This means if you are viewing the calendar in Outlook.com data file and start a new message, Outlook will use the Outlook.com account to send the message.
+However, you can edit the registry to mimic the older behavior from Outlook 2007 so you always use default email account as set in File, Account Settings.
 See registry edit for default accounts for details (includes a ready-to-use reg file).
 I recommend setting this registry value.